- Ages 4+

 Yes, National Portrait Gallery is wheelchair friendly and has accessible toilets.

-National Portrait Gallery has not told us if they are fully pushchair friendly.
+No, National Portrait Gallery have stated they are not pushchair friendly.

 Assistance/Guide Dogs only.